religiosa1/react-solid-flow/README.md

   </Match>
 </Switch>
 ```

-Switch-case alike, renders one of mutually exclusive conditions (described in
+Akin to switch-case, it renders one of the mutually exclusive conditions
-'when' prop of Match component) of a switch.
+(described in the _when_ prop of the Match component) of a switch.

-Match should be a direct descendant of Switch and only the first
+The _Match_ component should be a direct descendant of the _Switch_ component,
-Match with truthy _when_ is rendered.
+and only the first _Match_ with a truthy _when_ prop will be rendered.

-If no match has truthy _when_, then optional _fallback_ prop is shown.
+If no _Match_ component has a truthy _when_ prop, the optional _fallback_ prop
+will be shown.

 #### ErrorBoundary